g-plane/wasm-language-tools/docs/guide/getting-started/editors.md

 require("lspconfig").wasm_language_tools.setup({})
 ```

-Additionally, you configure the language server like this:
+Additionally, you can configure the language server like this:

 ```lua
 require("lspconfig").wasm_language_tools.setup({